Uptown, Minneapolis: History

 The Lakes Area of Bde Maka Ska, Lake Harriet, and Lake of the Isles became popular in the 1880s as vacation cottages, hotels, and boating recreation became available by streetcar.
 As Minneapolis expanded south, housing construction boomed through the 1920s.
 A commercial district began forming just east of the Lakes Area.
 At the intersection of Hennepin Avenue and Lagoon Avenue, the Lagoon Theatre was built, a multi-function vaudeville theater.
-When the Lagoon burnt down in 1939, owners sought to rebuild and the business community took the opportunity to rebrand the area.
+When the Lagoon burned in 1939, owners renovated it and the business community took the opportunity to rebrand the area.
 Following the success of Chicago's Uptown District, the Minneapolis Tribune announced the new Uptown District of Minneapolis centered on the newly renamed Uptown Theatre.

 Through the 20th century, Uptown was primarily a family area centered around nearby West High School at Hennepin and West 28th Street.
 Modest housing along Lowry Hill met the mansions of Kenwood to the west and around the lakes.
 Hennepin flourished as a commercial corridor and route from downtown to residential homes, while Uptown served also as an important streetcar route from Uptown to the vacation homes of Lake Minnetonka.
 White flight via the freeway system after World War II and closing of West High School in 1982 (razed in 1984) signaled a demographic shift in the area.
 Blight and crime began moving into Lowry Hill though were kept at bay by the Kenwood area.
 Neighborhood associations and formal borders were designated in the 1970s as each section of Uptown began addressing domestic problems.